DragoonBoots/A2B/docs/01_Usage/01_Creating_Migrations.md

 groups may be used to run only a subset.

 ### source/destination
 Set the source/destination for this migration.
-This is a special URL that drivers parse when setting up the migration.
+This is used differently depending on the selected driver.
 See the [list of drivers](02_Drivers) for details on valid values.

 Common values may be defined in configuration to avoid repeating the same URL.
 See [Configuration](03_Configuration.md#page_Sources-and-Destinations) for
 details.

 ### sourceDriver/destinationDriver
-*(optional)* If more than one driver implements a given URL scheme, specify the FQCN of the desired driver here.
-If this is omitted, the correct driver will be guessed based on the URL.
+Specify the FQCN of the desired driver here.

 ### sourceIds/destinationIds
 A list of `@IdField` annotations specifying ids.
 This is used to map source